The affine Springer fiber-sheaf correspondence: The commuting variety

-Finally, in the left column we have {\em commutative Coulomb branch $\Z$-algebra} $\bigoplus {}_{0}\cA^{\hbar=0}_{d}$ to be defined in Section \ref{sec: adjoint coulomb}.
+Finally, in the left column we have {\em commutative Coulomb branch $\Z$-algebra} $\bigoplus {}_{0}\cA^{\hbar=0}_{d}$, to be defined later in Section \ref{sec: adjoint coulomb}.
 It is a generalization of the commutative Coulomb branch appearing in the work of Braverman, Finkelberg and Nakajima \cite{BFN,BFN2}.
 It is defined as the convolution algebra in the equivariant Borel-Moore homology of a certain space related to the affine Grassmannnian of $G$, and we postpone its definition to Section \ref{sec: adjoint coulomb}.
-Here we summarize some of its basic properties with pinpoint references to the proofs later in the paper.
+Here we summarize some of its basic properties.

 \begin{theorem} The algebras ${}_{0}\cA^{\hbar=0}_{d}$ have the following properties: